MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 For histogram charts, the minimum-group-size rule is applied differently, in the following ways:

-1. If the filter group is too small, then no histogram appears.
+1. If the filter group is too small, no histogram appears.

    If the filter group that the histogram uses for its data is below the minimum group size, Workplace Analytics does not display the histogram at all.